ohmjs/ohm/doc/api-reference.md

 <a name="Grammar.trace"><b><pre class="api" id="trace">g.trace(str: string, optStartRule?: string) &rarr; Trace</pre></b></a>

-Try to match `str` against `g`, returning a Trace object. `optNamespace` has the same meaning as in `ohm.grammar`.
+Try to match `str` against `g`, returning a Trace object. `optStartRule` has the same meaning as in `g.match`.
 Trace objects have a `toString()` method, which returns a string which summarizes each parsing step (useful for debugging).

 <b><pre class="api">g.createSemantics() &rarr; Semantics</pre></b>